AzDocs/AzDocs/Wiki/Azure/Documentation/Setup-Azure-DevOps-and-GIT.md

 The generic repo will have 2 remote's if you also want to contribute to this project or get new updates from this project.
 So after mirroring [the upstream github repo](https://github.com/AzDocs/AzDocs) to your own Azure DevOps instance, you want to clone the repository to your local machine.

-> NOTE: Next to the working company repository with the generic repository inside (as explained in [the GIT paragraph](#working-with-this-setup-%26-git)) you daily use, we tend to keep the upstream in a separate folder on our computer aswell for syncing our origin with the upstream repo.
+> NOTE: Next to the working company repository with the generic repository inside (as explained in [the GIT paragraph](#working-with-this-setup-%26-git)) you daily use, we tend to keep the generic upstream in a separate folder on our computer aswell for syncing our origin with the github upstream repo.

-First clone the repo to your local disk with:
+First clone the generic repository to your local disk with:

-`git clone <upstream repo url>`
+`git clone <generic upstream repo url>`

-> The upstream repo url is the URL made in the [Mirroring the upstream repo to your own Azure DevOps instance](#mirroring-the-upstream-repo-to-your-own-azure-devops-instance) step.
+> The generic upstream repo url is the URL made in the [Mirroring the upstream repo to your own Azure DevOps instance](#mirroring-the-upstream-repo-to-your-own-azure-devops-instance) step.

-After doing this you enter the freshly created repo folder and use this command to add the upstream remote to your local repo:
+After doing this you enter the freshly created repo folder and use this command to add the github upstream remote to your local repo:

 `git remote add upstream https://github.com/AzDocs/AzDocs.git`